 The titles of Mahapandit and Pandit were accorded as per merit to those who completed their education.
-The extraordinary alums had their portraits painted on the walls of the college.
+The extraordinary alums had their portraits painted on the walls of the university.

-In 1203 AD, Vikramshila met the same fate as Nalanda.
+Vikramshila met the same fate as Nalanda in 1203 AD.

 Vallabhi University (600 AD – 1200 AD)

-Its library housed in the top floor of the five story building of the university had an enormous collection on the Buddhist philosophy, science and medicine.
+Its library housed on the top floor of the five story building had an enormous collection of the Buddhist philosophy, science and medicine.

-The enormity of the collection in this library is borne out by the fact that it not only had works on the Buddhist literature, but also works on several branches of scientific knowledge, such as, Botany, Geography, Mineralogy and Medicine.
+The enormity of the collection is borne out by the fact that it not only had works on the Buddhist literature, but also on several branches of scientific knowledge, such as, Botany, Geography, Mineralogy and Medicine.